 The Rotor functions can be divided into two groups: Navigational functions, which allow movement through fields or screens; and Behavioural functions, which affect the way your device works.
 When the Rotor is dialled to a Navigational Function, the One Finger Swipe Down and One Finger Swipe Up gestures will be referred to as the Move Forward and Move Backward gestures respectively.
-When the Rotor is dialled to a Behavioural function, the One Finger Swipe Down and One Finger Swipe Down and One Finger Swipe Up gestures will be referred to as the Set Mode Gesture.
+When the Rotor is dialled to a Behavioural function, the One Finger Swipe Down and One Finger Swipe Up gestures respectively.